-(10) Verdun v.
+(11) Verdun v.
 City of San Diego, 51 F.4th 1033, 1046-48 (9th Cir.
 2022) (holding that the longstanding practice of chalking tires for parking enforcement purposes does not violate the Fourth Amendment warrant requirement for searches because it fits with the “administrative search” (or “special needs”) exception).

-(11) United States v.
+(12) United States v.
 Steinman, 130 F.4th 693, 711-17 (9th Cir.
-2025) (discussing automobile exception to warrant requirement and holding that state law enforcement officer can seize suspect’s automobile if officer has probable cause to believe that it contains evidence of federal crime, even though the same conduct was not criminalized under state law).
+2025) (discussing te automobile exception to the warrant requirement and holding that a state law enforcement officer can seize a suspect’s automobile if the officer has probable cause to believe that it contains evidence of a federal crime, even though the same conduct was not criminalized under state law).

 A plaintiff alleging a § 1983 claim based on an unreasonable seizure in violation